robinstrom/docker-java11-springboot/README.md

     docker run -p 8085:8085 docker-java11

-This command will run docker on port 8085, using our newly created Image "docker-java11" The project and Image is both pointing to port 8085.
+This command will run our project on localhost at port 8085, using our newly created Image "docker-java11".
+The project and Image is both pointing to port 8085.

 To be able to SSH into your running container, you need the Containers ID.
 To get information about the running containers, write: